 What Smart Lawyers Know:

-In the digital age, law firms have new opportunities to create a buzz around their presence without spending hundreds of thousands on advertising.
+In the digital age, law firms have new opportunities to create a buzz around their practice without spending hundreds of thousands on advertising.

-First things first: a good website is vital.
+First things first: a good law firm website is vital.

 A stylish website—one that shows healthy, consistent activity and updates—helps potential clients locate and hire you.
 Design with your ideal clientele in mind and how you want to establish your brand.